-A Professional Consultant Certificate is often advertised as low cost alternative to a self build warranty.
+A Professional Consultant Certificate is often advertised as low cost alternative to a self-build warranty.
 The reality is they are cheaper for a reason.
-A professional consultants certificate is not an insurance policy.
+A professional consultant’s certificate is not itself an insurance policy.
 It is just a certificate identifying who the professional was.
-If a defect manifests itself, you will have to prove the professional was negligent and that can be a costly and often fruitless exercise.
-Its also worth bearing in mind that the certificate is issued on the back of professional indemnity insurance.
-So, if the professional fails to renew their professional indemnity insurance or goes out of business – you are unlikely to have any protection whatsoever.
+If a defect manifests itself, you will have to prove the professional was negligent and that can be a costly and potentially fruitless exercise.
+It is also worth bearing in mind that the certificate is issued on the back of professional indemnity insurance.
+Therefore, if the professional fails to renew their professional indemnity insurance or goes out of business – you are unlikely to have any protection whatsoever.

 Are stage payment certificates available?

 Yes.
-Stage release certificates can be provided along side the site inspection process.
-Its often the quickest and most cost effective way of evidencing the stage the project has reached for mortgage draw down purposes.
+Stage release certificates can be provided alongside the site inspection process.
+It is often the quickest and most cost effective way of evidencing the stage the project has reached for mortgage draw down purposes.
 You can request these during the quote process.